'No One Wants To Look Like Trump's Poodle': NATO Allies Gear Up For Brussels Summit

 While Trump's July 16 summit with Vladimir Putin in Helsinki will be closely watched, "there are a lot of more threats towards the NATO alliance than just Russia," said Jans.
 She said the rise of China, and terrorism, are matters that should also be firmly on the organization's agenda as it meets Wednesday.

-Alice Fordham reported from Brussels.
+Alice Fordham reported in Brussels.
+NPR producer Samuel Alwyine-Mosely contributed reporting in Brussels.
 NPR national security correspondent David Welna contributed reporting from Washington, D.C.